-- A. The department head shall have the authority to grant step increases. - B. Initial adjustments for employees starting service at step one in any affected classification shall be made at six months of service if the employee's job performance at the six month period is achieves expectations or above.
+- A. The department head shall have the authority to grant step increases. - B. Initial adjustments for employees starting service at step one in any affected classification shall be made at six months of service if the employee's job performance at the six-month period is achieves expectations or above.
 A zero to three step adjustment may be given based on one evaluation for these employees only.
 Subsequent evaluations for affected employees shall be made effective on the anniversary date of the employee's sixth month of service. - C. The department head shall have the authority to grant salary adjustments based on evaluations more than once annually only to the extent that an employee not exceed an increase of three steps within a one-year period. - D. Salary increases within the salary range shall be based upon satisfactory job performance.
-In no case will an employee receive less than two steps if their current and immediate prior evaluations are achieves expectations or above. - E. All employees may be evaluated every six months at the department head's discretion. - F. The performance evaluation shall be conducted on forms agreed upon between representatives of the City and the BCEA.
+In no case will an employee receive less than two steps if their current and immediate prior evaluations are achieves expectations or above.

+- E. All employees may be evaluated every six months at the department head's discretion. - F. The performance evaluation shall be conducted on forms agreed upon between representatives of the City and the BCEA.
 Evaluations shall be conducted by the employee's supervisor, subject to review and concurrence by the department head.
 Proper notice of 48 hours prior to meeting shall be given to the employee.
-Employees shall be allowed to retain evaluation for 48 hours to review and compose comments.

-G. Salary increases shall only be given based upon a performance evaluation.
+Employees shall be allowed to retain evaluation for 48 hours to review and compose comments. - G. Salary increases shall only be given based upon a performance evaluation.

-3. FAILURE TO PERFORM EMPLOYEE EVALUATIONS
+FAILURE TO PERFORM EMPLOYEE EVALUATIONS

-If the Department fails to process a Personnel Action Form on the due date, it is assumed that the employee meets expectations and shall be given a two (2) step salary increase, not to exceed step 14.
-The Benefits Section shall initiate the necessary paperwork to process the step(s) increase retroactive to the due date.
-This will begin upon notification of Employee Relations by the union or employee of a late evaluation.
-(This will require the department to complete the paper process.)
+If the Department fails to process an employee's performance evaluation by the Personnel Action Form on the due date, it is assumed that the employee meets expectations and shall be given a two (2) step salary increase, not to exceed step 14, retroactive to the due date.
+This will require the department to process a Personnel Action Form.